ipimpat/kodi-fullscreen-dual-monitor/README.md

 ### Setup

-Edit the variables at the top to fit your setup, default is 2x1920x1080
+Edit the variables at the top of the xbmc-fullscreen.sh script to fit your setup, default is 2x1920x1080

 ```Bash
 SCREEN_LEFT_POSITION="0,0"